TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 \image html endat_receive_downsampling.png "Downsampling"

 This is the most complex portion of the firmware.
 Received data is exposed through PRU interface in four bytes.
-First two words (word = 4 bytes) holds the position data, third holds additional information 2 (if only second additional info is present or both present) or 1 (if only first additional info is present) & the last additional information 1 (if both present).
+First two words (word = 4 bytes) holds the position data, third holds additional information 2 (if only second additional info is present or both present) or 1 (if only first additional info is present) and the last additional information 1 (if both present).
 The order is as mentioned in EnDat 2.2 specification.
 Splitting the received data on word boundaries when additional info's are present causes the complexity here.

 If command is neither 2.2 nor position request or if no additional info is present, handling is easy – just copy the received data into initial 2 words in the order it is received.
 If command is 2.2 position command and depending on the number of additional info's, markers (used in the downsampling loop) are set to write additional info's to next word boundaries.
-If only one addinfo is present, marker "rx pos bits" stores clocks required to receive position (inclusive of CRC, F1 & F2).
+If only one addinfo is present, marker "rx pos bits" stores clocks required to receive position (inclusive of CRC, F1 and F2).
 If both addinfo's are present another marker is set to 2 words (first 2 words holds the position) plus 30 bit to account for addinfo.
 If markers are not required, then their values are set so that they never match the counting receive bits, hence the value "0xff".